TommasoGhilardi/DevStart/source/Psychopy.rst

 No we want to show a stimuli in the center of our window.
 To do so we will have to use the function “draw”.
-As the name suggests this function draw the stimulus that we want on the window.
+As the name suggests this function draws the stimulus that we want on the window.

 Let’s start with displaying the fixation cross in the center.